2016fendouzhilu/Muse-CGH/README.md

 $
 ```

-In the example above, you use `java -jar Muse.jar` to invoke Muse in command-line, then you provide the name or path of a text file (SampleText.txt in this case) as an argument.
-And you use options to override the default rendering parameters.
+In the example above, you use `java -jar Muse.jar` to run Muse in command-line, then you provide the name or path of a text file (SampleText.txt in this case) as an argument.
+You can also use options to override the default rendering parameters.

 ##### If wrong command-line arguments are provided, Muse will print out the usage text, in which all settable parameters along with their descriptions, constraints and default values are given.